aws-samples/role-vending-machine/README.md

 3. Follow the guide [here](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#adding-a-remote-repository) to add your repository as a remote repository.
 4. Follow the guide [here](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository) to push the files to your organization repository.

-### Step 2: Allow the Organization’s pipeline to create pull requests (PR)

-This step is only necessary if you want to allow the *Generate Providers and Account Variables* workflow to create PRs.
-This workflow updates the Terraform providers file to include new AWS Organization’ account.
-View [Managing GitHub Actions settings for a repository](https://docs.github.com/en/enterprise-server@3.10/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests) to learn how to allow or GitHub Actions workflows to creating pull requests.

-*Note*: you can create the providers manually, and skip this step.

-### Step 3: Designate an AWS account for Role Vending machine and delegate required permissions
+### Step 2: Designate an AWS account for Role Vending machine and delegate required permissions

 Select or create an account in your AWS Organization to deploy RVM resources (for example, an `IamAdmin` account).
 If you plan to use *Generate Providers and Account Variables* workflow, you need to provide the RVM account with necessary permissions to list your organization's accounts.
 View [Delegated administrator for AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_delegate_policies.html) for more information.
 Below is an example of the permissions required for the workflow to run properly: